A joint supplement provides an effective way to address the underlying causes of joint pain and stiffness, and thereby gain relief.

 Q: What are some things to look for in a joint supplement?

 A: Joint supplements rely on natural compounds that have a proven track record of reducing inflammation.
 There are only a relative handful of these natural compounds out there.
-Glucosamine and chondroitin are the two best known natural anti-inflammatories.
-But they are not alone.
+Glucosamine and chondroitin are the two best known potentially helpful compounds, but they are not alone.
 Turmeric and boswellia also have proven anti-inflammatory capabilities.
-So any joint supplement should include some combination of these ingredients.
+So, any joint supplement should include some combination of these ingredients.

 Q: What is glucosamine?

-A: As its name implies, glucosamine (14) is a type of glucose.
-It is naturally present throughout the body in bones and bone marrow.
-Supplemental glucosamine is used to help buttress the integrity of major joints and because it has potent anti-inflammatory properties that help relieve pain commonly associated with arthritis and joint injuries.
-Glucosamine does not relieve pain by dulling the nerves.
-Instead, it treats the cause of the pain.
+A: Glucosamine (14) is a compound naturally present throughout the body in bones, joints and bone marrow.
+It is also present in shellfish and fungus.
+Supplemental glucosamine, typically derived from shellfish, is used to help buttress the integrity of major joints and because it possesses properties that help relieve pain commonly associated with arthritis and joint injuries.
+Glucosamine does not relieve pain by dulling the nerves; instead, it treats the cause of the pain.

 Q: What is chondroitin?